mediaforensics/medifor/README.md

 file extension.
 The MediforClient class can also be used as a superclass to your own client class if you with to add additional capabilities.

+##### Go Implementation

+The system was all designed and built in Go originally, and libraries are provided for interacting with it from Go.
+See 'pkg' and 'cmd' for Go implementations.

 #### Building an Analytic Container
 This is meant to provide instruction and a simple example for those unfamiliar with docker